joamona/pgOperations/docs/tutorials.md

   The method also prints the values to be used: `['water well', 12.15]`.

 - The last print `[{'gid': 1}]` shows the returned value.
-The returned value can be an empty list, or several fields values, specified in the parameter `str_fields_returning="gid"`, in a dictionary.
+The returned value can be an empty list, or several fields values in a dictionary.
+The values to be returned are specified in the string parameter `str_fields_returning="gid"`.

 #### Example with a PostGIS geometry field
 In this example the coordinates of the geometry are in the SRC EPSG 25830,